 All conference judged lot numbers are underlined.
 Class T - Lot number 7 Thursday at 9:30 a.m.
 Class U - Lot number 7 Thursday after Class T Class V - Lot number 7 Thursday after Class U Class W - Lot number 42 Thursday at 11:00 a.m.
-Thursday after Class W Class X - Lot number 42 Class Y - Lot number 42 Thursday after Class X
+Class X - Lot number 42 Thursday after Class W Class Y - Lot number 42 Thursday after Class X RULES

-- Jellies, jams, marmalades and butters must be exhibited in regulation half-pint jars and only one jar of these is required. - All canning must be in clean regulation canning jars; either pints or quarts. - The judge reserves the right to open any jar during judging.
-3. - Please remove rings from all exhibits except jam, jelly, marmalade and butters. - All exhibits will be judged by the standards set by the UW Extension Canning and Freezing publications. - Each jar must be clearly labeled with a 1"x 2 5/8" size label.
+- 1. Jellies, jams, marmalades and butters must be exhibited in regulation half-pint jars and only one jar of these is required. - 2.
+All canning must be in clean regulation canning jars; either pints or quarts. - 3.
+The judge reserves the right to open any jar during judging. - 4.
+Please remove rings from all exhibits except jam, jelly, marmalade and butters. - 5.
+All exhibits will be judged by the standards set by the UW Extension Canning and Freezing publications. - Each jar must be clearly labeled with a 1"x 2 5/8" size label.
 Each label must contain the following information; the exhibitor number, method of processing and time of processing and date (month/year) processed.

-Sample label:

-Exhibitor No. 00000

-Peaches

-Hot Pack

-Boiling Water Canner - 20 minutes

-August 2015.

-- The superintendent reserves the right to discard any spoiled or suspicious jars of food. - A canning entry consists of two jars in all cases except for collections; the number required is listed for each lot number. - Each exhibitor may enter no more than six (6) entries in canning including dried and/or dehydrated foods and/or poster plus collections and no more than six (6) entries in freezing.
+Sample label: Exhibitor No. 00000 - Exhibitor No. 00000 - Peaches Hot Pack - ot Pack - Boiling Water Canner 20 minutes - August 2015. - 7.
+The superintendent reserves the right to discard any spoiled or suspicious jars of food. - 8.
+A canning entry consists of two jars in all cases except for collections; the number required is listed for each lot number. - 9.
+Each exhibitor may enter no more than six (6) entries in canning including dried and/or dehydrated foods and/or poster plus collections and no more than six (6) entries in freezing.
 In addition, any number of collections may be entered. - 10.
 All freezing must be in regulation freezing jars or in approved freezer containers.
 Quart size "ZipLoc" bags may be used.

 Vacuum seal bags may be used.
-Freezer relish must be in a regulation freezer container. - 11.
-Both bags in vacuum seal and "ZipLoc" must be labeled and cannot be larger than a quart in size for use in freezing. - 12.
-Each freezing container must be clearly labeled with the exhibitor number and method of preparation for freezing, type of pack and date frozen (month/year).
+Freezer relish must be in a regulation freezer container.

+- 11. Both bags in vacuum seal and "ZipLoc" must be labeled and cannot be larger than a quart in size for use in freezing.

+- 12. Each freezing container must be clearly labeled with the exhibitor number and method of preparation for freezing, type of pack and date frozen (month/year).

 Sample label:

 Exhibitor No. 00000

 Broccoli

-Blanched - 3 minutes
+Blanched 3 minutes

 Loose Pack

 July 2012